Services (Create / Refresh / Delete)

 # :created (create), :updated (refresh), :deleted (delete), or :skipped

-# payload: always includes :view => "schema.rel"
+# meta: operation details (e.g., :sql, options), :response always includes :view => "schema.rel"

-response = service.run
+response = service.call

 response.success? # => true